-“Promotions are performance based, which means your passion and dedication determines your growth,” according to the Trader Joe’s website.
+“We promote based on performance, which means passion and dedication determines growth,” according to the Trader Joe’s website.

-The company also contributes 15.4% of employees’ gross income to tax-deferred retirement accounts.
+The company also contributes 10% of an employee’s gross income to tax-deferred retirement accounts.

 Procter & Gamble, the manufacturer of a wide array of household and personal care products, is renowned for its internal hiring practices.

-The company, which was founded in 1837, is headquartered in Cincinnati, Ohio, but has locations all over the world and hundreds of careers ranging from engineering to information technology to branding to market analysis.
+The company, which was founded in 1837, is headquartered in Cincinnati, Ohio, but has locations all over the world.
+It offers hundreds of careers ranging from engineering to information technology to branding to market analysis.

-“Most of our people start at an entry level and then progress and prosper throughout the organization,” according to the P&G website.
+“Most of our people start at an entry level and then progress and prosper throughout the organization,” says the P&G website.
 “This drives a culture of coaching, challenging and shaping our people into P&G leaders of today and tomorrow.”

-If you make it to the director level, you can make over $200,000, according to Glassdoor.
+If you make it to the director level, you can make more than $200,000, according to Glassdoor.

 The company says it hires the person, not the position, which means you can move around to various roles depending on your interests and talents.